Attention Deficit Hyperactivity Disorder

 - Recent treatment by a psychiatrist for ADHD

 - Medical records should include any testing for ADHD conducted by a psychologist or psychiatrist and treatment notes.
-Medical records may be submitted to the Texas State University Student Health Center Medical Records Department by:
+Medical records may be submitted to the Texas State University Student Health Center Medical Records Department by completing the form below and either:

 - Mailing to 601 University Drive, San Marcos, TX 78666